maciej-mazur-github/kulinaria/README.md

 ### Implementing Spring Security

 At this point the application is lacking verification and authorization mechanisms.
 Therefore no user is asked for access credentials and anyone is capable of performing all the [actions mentioned earlier](#action-list).
 This is where Spring Security will come in handy which I will implement in the near future, just as I have already successfully done in another one of my projects (https://github.com/maciej-mazur-github/ofertownia.git).
 Users will be authorized to browse recipe lists and details.
 Administrators will be allowed to promote plain users to the role of administrators, add, edit or remove recipes from the database.
-Probably there will also be a role of super administrator who will have the power to degrade administrators back to the role of plain user and to remove administrators and users from the database.
+Probably there will also be a role of super administrator who will have the power to degrade administrators back to the role of a plain user and to remove administrators and users from the database.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>